joeplustenhouwer/myweb/content/post/heidelberg/index.md

 authors = []

 tags = []
-summary = "Today I started my new position as Junior Professor (assistant professor) at the University of Heidelberg.
+summary = "Today I started my new position as Juniorprofessor (Assistant Professor) at the University of Heidelberg.
 I really enjoyed my time at the University of Bamberg, and now I look forward to meeting and cooperating with my new colleagues in Heidelberg."

 # Projects (optional).
 #   Associate this post with one or more of your projects.